Public transport in Waikato: Staffing

 In December 2016, it was reported that Pavlovich Coachlines passengers would receive free rides due to a worker protest.

 In October 2017 First Union presented a petition to Regional Council asking for contracts with bus companies to include a requirement to pay a living wage.
 It was reported that some drivers were being paid the minimum wage.
 Drivers have been paid at Living Wage rates since 1 September 2021.

 Late running

 In Waikato an 'on-time' service is defined as being no more than 59 seconds early and no more than 4 minutes and 59 seconds late.
-During 2019-2020 overall punctuality improved from 60.35% of buses to 73.3%.
+During 2019–2020 overall punctuality improved from 60.35% of buses to 73.3%.
 One route dropped as low as 21.62%, but improved when timings were eased by 10 minutes from 4 March 2019.
+In the second quarter of 2026, timetable adherence was 71.71%, with services arriving 1 minute and 35 seconds later than the timetabled time on average.
 By comparison, Auckland reported 97.8% of trips as punctual.

 History

 AARD Hudson buses at Frankton Junction early 1920s loaded with mailbags.
 Buses continued to carry parcels until at least the 1960s.

 Public transport in Waikato started with ships and boats serving rivers, coastal beaches and ports.
 Those on the Waikato and Waipa were gradually displaced by the extending North Island Main Trunk railway and its branches.
 As roads developed, coaches started to link railway stations with other settlements.

 From about 1915 service cars replaced coaches, though there were many accounts of poor roads (see External links).
 By 1924 the service car network was more extensive than the current services.
 In 1929 the Northern Steamship Co ended its passenger services, which had served ports such as Coromandel, Kāwhia, Port Waikato, Raglan, Tairua, Thames and Whangamata.
 Some services were suspended during World War 2 due to rubber and petrol shortages.

 Waikato had only one passenger tram route and that just from 1871 to 1874.
 In 1906 Hamilton's mayor proposed a tram to link with Frankton Junction, but voters rejected it.

 The Land Transport Act 1998 added transport to Regional Council's responsibilities.